About Project Stepping Stone

 The PSS Story

-Project Stepping Stone of Indiana was launched in 2004.
-Our one-week college prep summer program (in June) helps Latino high school juniors prepare for college and beyond.
-Selected students will be introduced to potential careers and includes visits to several of Indiana’s leading college campuses and businesses.
+Our one-week summer college prep and mentorship program (in June) helps Indiana’s top academically high-achieving Hispanic/Latino high school students prepare for college and beyond.
+Selected students are introduced to potential careers and includes visits to several of Indiana’s leading college campuses and corporations.

-As educators, business leaders, and influencers who touch the lives of many students, we are challenged daily by the obstacles that keep low-and moderate-income students from moving on to higher education.
+As educators, business leaders, and influencers who touch the lives of many students, we are challenged daily by the obstacles that keep academically high-achieving low-and moderate-income students from moving on to higher education.
 For most of these students, the dream of going to college seems out of reach.
 PSS provides the opportunity for students to see the value of education beyond high school and we help underscore how critical a college degree can become to realizing their dream for themselves and their families.
 At PSS, we turn dreams into reality.

 Why PSS Matters